dojo/framework/docs/V5-Migration-Guide.md

 #### [has consolidation](https://github.com/dojo/framework/pulls)

-Part of the legacy clean up, this release of Dojo consolidates all the `has` related modules in a single `has` module, `@dojo/framework/has/has`.
+Part of the cleanup started with the 3.0 consolidation of packages into `@dojo/framework`, this release of Dojo moves all the `has` related modules in a single `has` module, `@dojo/framework/has/has`.
 If you run the `dojo/cli-upgrade-app` command all references to removed has modules should be automatically updated.

 #### [Support for `before` middleware in stores](https://github.com/dojo/framework/pulls)